Searching for one keyword can mean your results are too vague and broad.

 crime AND poverty

-Your results are limited to those that contain all you keywords
+Your results are limited to those that contain all your keywords

 college OR university

-Your results will have any or both of your search terms
+Your results will have either or both of your search terms

 cloning NOT sheep

 Your results will be narrower because you have eliminated certain words